REST API reference

 A sale is a completed payment.
 Use the

 /sale resource to show sale details and refund a sale.
+For more information, see also Refund payments.

 Shows details for a sale, by ID.
 Returns only sales that were created through the REST API.